 - 1. Eiffel implementation (2 points).
 Implement the class SV_LIST with the features described above.
 Discuss any implementation choice that you evaluated at this point. - 2.
 Eiffel specification (4 points).
 Add specification to all features of the class as embedded contracts (pre- and postconditions, class invariants, loop invariants, and possibly intermediate check assertions).
-Describe which aspects of an ideally complete specification you were able to
+Describe which aspects of an ideally complete specification you were able to express, and which you couldn't express.
+Note that while your implementation should always terminate, you do not need to prove termination. - 3.

-- express, and which you couldn't express. - 3.
-Eiffel testing (2 points).
-Provide a TEST class which shows that your implementation works correctly (with respect to the contracts you wrote).
-TEST should include test cases consisting of calls to sort on a given unsorted list; some test cases must activate your implementation of Bucket Sort and other test cases must directly trigger Merge Sort. - 4.
 Eiffel verification (6 points).
 Using AutoProof, verify as many features of SV_LIST as possible.
 Describe if there were any aspects of the implementation or of the specification you had to change to make them easier to verify.
 Describe which parts of the specification you could not verify, and what were the limitations that prevented you from doing it.
-Discuss if and how the behavior of AutoProof is affected by specific choices for the constant parameters Max count and N. - 5.
+Discuss whether and how the behaviour of AutoProof is affected by specific choices for the constant parameters Max count and N. - 4.
 Boogie implementation (2 points).
 Reimplement the functionalities of class SV_LIST in Boogie, as a collection of global variables, functions, and procedures.
 Instead of Eiffel arrays, you will use maps in Boogie as basic data structure for the implementation.
-Describe which aspects, if any, of the Eiffel implementation or specification you had to adapt to express them in Boogie. - 6.
+Describe which aspects, if any, of the Eiffel implementation or specification you had to adapt to express them in Boogie. - 5.
 Boogie specification (3 points).
 Improve the specification with some of the aspects you could not express as Eiffel contracts but you can express using Boogie's first-order specification language.
-Discuss these additions and mention possible other aspects you still could not readily express. - 7.
+Discuss these additions and mention possible other aspects you still could not readily express. - 6.
 Boogie verification (8 points).
 Verify your Boogie program using Boogie.
-To this end, you are encouraged to use Boogaloo to find potential inconsistencies in your implementation or specification by "testing" them.
 Report any significant problem you encountered, for example which procedures you could verify and which ones you could not.
 Describe if there were any aspects of the implementation or of the specification you had to change to make them easier to verify.
 Describe which parts of the specification you could not verify, and what were the limitations that prevented you from doing it.